Connect with others who understand.

 • Reflexology

-Scalp massage can reduce stress and blood pressure.
-People living with scalp psoriasis may also find that it relieves symptoms and is an effective way to apply topical treatments and moisturizers.
+Scalp massage may also help lower stress and blood pressure.
+For people with scalp psoriasis, it can also make applying topical treatments and moisturizers easier.
 “I use an oil that my dermatologist prescribed and massage my scalp a few times a day with it,” said one MyPsoriasisTeam member.

-Reflexology is an alternative medicine practice that targets energy pathways in the body, similar to acupuncture.
+Reflexology is an alternative medicine practice that uses gentle pressure on the feet and hands.
+Some people believe it activates energy pathways in the body and promotes relaxation.
 One MyPsoriasisTeam member said, “I recommend reflexology of the feet with a good reflexologist.
 It has helped me tremendously.”

 Benefits of Massage